tidyverse/magrittr/README.md

 Four operations are performed to arrive at the desired data set, and they are written in a natural order: the same as the order of execution.
 Also, no temporary variables are needed.
-If yet another operation is required, it is straight-forward to add to the sequence of operations wherever it may be needed.
+If yet another operation is required, it is straightforward to add to the sequence of operations wherever it may be needed.

 If you are new to magrittr, the best place to start is the [pipes